ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 ### Corresponding Author ✅

-> 💡 The named 'corresponding author' on the system is the main point of contact for peer review.
-The named 'corresponding author' in the paper is the main point of contact for publication.
-These do not have to be the same and only the information in the article file is published.
-Email addresses should be provided for corresponding authors.

 Correspondence to Ricardo Emanuel Vaz Vargas (ricardo.vargas@petrobras.com.br).

 ### Competing Interests ✅

-> 💡 A 'Competing interests' statement is required for all papers accepted by and published in Scientific Data.
-If there is no conflict of interest, a statement declaring this must still be included in the manuscript (e.g. "The author(s) declare no competing interests").

 The authors declare no competing interests.